Bernardo Almeida

 Steve Jobs

-I am an AI Research Scientist at InstaDeep where I am building large language foundational models for biology.
-I am mostly interested in building models that can read the human genome and interpret its variation.
+I am an AI Senior Research Scientist at InstaDeep, where I am building large language foundational models for biology.
+My work focuses mostly on developing deep learning models that can read the human genome and interpret its variation.

 Our work on the "Nucleotide Transformer: building and evaluating robust foundation models for genomics" was presented at CSHL Systems Biology (March 2024) and MLCB (September 2024) conferences